akossarkany/3DDelft/docs/3dobjects.md

 # 6. OBJ Masterplans and Detailed Building Storage in Database

 ## Prerequisites
-3D Delft uses a PostgreSQL database and Python to establish and authenticate the connection with the database.
+Delft3D uses a PostgreSQL database and Python to establish and authenticate the connection with the database.
 Before inserting OBJ models, ensure that you understand the logic and network of the connections.

 ### Install PostgreSQL
 Refer to the official PostgreSQL installation guide [here](https://www.postgresql.org/download/).